MikeL-J/RootDriver/README.md

 I want to genarate a report to track driving history for people<br>
 So that, I can provide them with the appropriate policy<br>*

-### Usage
+## Usage
+To run the application you must have `node 10` or higher installed.

 Install npm packages `npm install`.
 Then run `npm test` to run tests.

-To run the application you must have `node` installed.

-Place the source file in the input folder of the application.
+Place your source file in the `data` folder of the application.

-Sample command:
+## Sample command:

-`node app'`
+`node app --fileName input.txt`

-Change the input file for different outcome.
+Change the source file for different outcome.